-Romania: Import of electricity from Ukraine, Hungary and Serbia21.
-February 2017. / SEE Energy News
+Romania: Import of electricity from Ukraine, Hungary and Serbia, SEE Energy News

 Production of wind power on Monday February 13, in the morning, at a temperature of 10 degrees below zero, was at a low level (125 to 150 MW, ten times less than the average production in January).
 This caused a drop in domestic production below the consumption level which is why Romania was forced to import electricity from Ukraine, Hungary and Serbia.